varya/frontend-exercise/README.md

 Other requirements/suggestions:

  * A little of UI candy is appreciated.
- * Implement a filter a service and directive using AngularJS.
+ * Implement at least a filter, a service and a directive using AngularJS.
  * **Write couple tests with any framework of choice.**

 ## Tips to get started